J.P. Crawford Player Props: Mariners vs. Padres

 J.P.
 Crawford At The Plate

-- In 60.7% of his 56 games this season, Crawford has picked up at least one hit.
-He's also had 12 multi-hit games.

-- In three games this year, he has hit a long ball (5.4%, and 1.3% of his trips to the plate).
+- Looking at the 57 games he has played this season, he's hit a long ball in three of them (5.3%), and in 1.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.